princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 #### Path helper

-There is an another method : "_path($str, $params = FALSE)".
+There is an another method : "_path($str, $params = FALSE, $idiom = FALSE)".
 Thanks to it you can make urls more easily, using keywords of route_lang.php language file.
 Here's an example (using the route defined above) :

 	echo _path('member', array('yannis'));

 This will render : "member/yannis" (reference to the rule mentioned above).

+You can use an another language that the default one, precising it in the third parameter.
+For example :

+    echo _path('member', array('yannis'), 'french');

+This will render : "membre/yannis" (if it is the traduction of the route, in "language/french/route_lang.php").

 --------------------------------------------------